build-trust/ockam-documentation/guides/use-cases/use-employee-attributes-from-okta-to-build-trust-with-cryptographically-verifiable-credentials.md

 ### Engineer for San Francisco

-There is a problem in one of the micro-services in San Francisco and we need to give Alice (an engineer from San Francisco) secure, short lived, revocable access to just that service and nothing more.
+There is a problem in one of the microservices in San Francisco and we need to give Alice (an engineer from San Francisco) secure, short lived, revocable access to just that service and nothing more.

 Since the Okta Add-On is enabled.
-Alice can simple start a node within the project and authenticate.
+Alice can simply start a node within the project and authenticate.

 ```bash
 ockam project enroll --project-path project.json --okta